trco/wannabe/README.md

 wannabe // add official image
 ```

+To proxy requests from containers through Wannabe, the HTTP_PROXY and HTTPS_PROXY environment variables of the container should be set to the Wannabe address.
+In a container network where a single container communicates through the HTTP layer with multiple other containers, the NO_PROXY environment variable should be set to the addresses of containers that should be excluded from proxying requests through Wannabe.
+See [Example](#example) for a detailed setup.

 ## How does it work?

 ### Server mode

-In `server` mode, [Wannabe](#wannabe) functions as a standalone server.
+In `server` mode, Wannabe functions as a standalone server.
 Upon receiving a request, it generates a cURL command from it based on your [Request matching](#request-matching) configuration and generates a hash from the prepared cURL command.
-[Wannabe](#wannabe) then looks up the matching [Record](#records) in the [Storage provider](#storage-provider) using the hash as a record key and responds with the stored response if it finds a match, or with an error if a matching record is not found.
+Wannabe then looks up the matching [Record](#records) in the [Storage provider](#storage-provider) using the hash as a record key and responds with the stored response if it finds a match, or with an error if a matching record is not found.

 ![Server mode](docs/media/server_mode.png)

 ### Mixed mode

-In `mixed` mode, [Wannabe](#wannabe) functions as both a standalone server and a proxy server.
+In `mixed` mode, Wannabe functions as both a standalone server and a proxy server.
 Upon receiving a request, it generates a cURL command from it based on your [Request matching](#request-matching) configuration and generates a hash from the prepared cURL command.
-If it finds a matching [Record](#records) for the received request using the hash as a record key, [Wannabe](#wannabe) responds with the recorded response.
-If no matching records are found in the storage, [Wannabe](#wannabe) proxies the received request to the host defined in the request and, upon receiving the response, stores a record in the configured [Storage provider](#storage-provider) using the previously generated hash as the key.
+If it finds a matching [Record](#records) for the received request using the hash as a record key, Wannabe responds with the recorded response.
+If no matching records are found in the storage, Wannabe proxies the received request to the host defined in the request and, upon receiving the response, stores a record in the configured [Storage provider](#storage-provider) using the previously generated hash as the key.

 ![Mixed mode](docs/media/mixed_mode.png)

 ### Proxy mode

-In `proxy` mode, [Wannabe](#wannabe) operates as a proxy server.
+In `proxy` mode, Wannabe operates as a proxy server.
 It derives a cURL command from the received request based on your [Request matching](#request-matching) configuration and hashes it to create a unique identifier.
-[Wannabe](#wannabe) then proxies the received request to the host defined in the request and, upon receiving the response, stores a [Record](#records) in the configured [Storage provider](#storage-provider) using the previously generated hash as the key.
+Wannabe then proxies the received request to the host defined in the request and, upon receiving the response, stores a [Record](#records) in the configured [Storage provider](#storage-provider) using the previously generated hash as the key.
 Each record includes the original request and its corresponding response from the upstream server.

 ![Proxy mode](docs/media/proxy_mode.png)

 ## Usage examples

-[Wannabe](#wannabe) seamlessly mimics any desired HTTP API, whether external or internal, existing or still in development, and without business logic.
+Wannabe seamlessly mimics any desired HTTP API, whether external or internal, existing or still in development, and without business logic.
 It can effectively become the HTTP API you need for faster and better development and testing processes.

 ### Mocking external HTTP APIs

-[Wannabe](#wannabe) allows developers to record and simulate the behavior of external services, eliminating the need for reliance on those services during development and testing.
+Wannabe allows developers to record and simulate the behavior of external services, eliminating the need for reliance on those services during development and testing.
 This spans from initial development to regression testing.

 #### Example